viktorkpkn/KP_LiquidGlass/README.md

 ## Overview
-This is an After Effects effect that renders Apple-style "Liquid Glass" from any layer's alpha, including text layers, but primarily Shape Layers: an exact-distance bevel field drives slope-based refraction with edge inversion, chromatic dispersion, roughness frost, a bi-directional clear-coat light, tint, zoom, and inner/outer shadows with caustics through the glass.
+This is an After Effects effect that renders Apple-style "Liquid Glass" from any layer's alpha, including text layers, but primarily Shape Layers.
 GPU accelerated, Metal on macOS, CUDA on PC.
 The CPU render is currently a passthrough on both platforms.

 ## Using the effect